Oil steadies as U.S. supply concerns ease but Iran tensions loom

 “The Iranian tension ... still makes any oil bear careful,” Varga said.

-Additional reporting by Aaron Sheldrick in Tokyo; Editing by Dale Hudson/Louise Heavens/Jane Merriman/Kirsten Donovan
+Additional reporting by Aaron Sheldrick in Tokyo; Editing by Dale Hudson/Kirsten Donovan